hspazio/hspazio.github.io/_posts/2017-11-15-worker-pool.markdown

 pool = WorkerPool.new(5, LeastBusyFirstScheduler)
 {% endhighlight %}

-There you have!
+There you have it!
 A pool of workers that schedules jobs to the least busy worker.

 ### Round-Robin

-Now that we have laid the ground work for the WorkerPool to be composed up we can define a new Scheduler that uses the Round-Robin algorithm.
+Now that we have laid the ground work for the WorkerPool, we can define a new Scheduler that uses the Round-Robin algorithm.

 {% highlight ruby %}
 class RoundRobinScheduler